The energy in the room is tense.

 Two of the hardest words to say are, "I'm sorry."
 It's not easy to apologize when you feel like you were right all along.
-Don't let your stubborn attitude and pride deter you from making amends with the opposing party.
+Don't let pride deter you from making amends with the opposing party.

 12. Focus on the conflict at hand and not past ones.

 In attempting to resolve a conflict, you may start getting frustrated with the other person.
 This can bring up memories of past conflicts you've had with that person.
 And, in the heat of the moment, it can feel like the perfect time to bring those up, too.

 I like to consider a 48-hour rule.
 If a conflict emerges or there's something that bothers you about someone else, you should reach out and ask to discuss it within 48 hours.
 Once that time frame has passed, you should let it go.
 So, any pent-up frustrations about past conflicts that were never resolved should not be brought up later on when trying to resolve a different conflict.
 The time has passed, and it's important to remain in the present.

 Using humor to lighten the mood during conflict resolution is only appropriate in conflicts that are not personal.
 You never want to offend someone by making a joke about a sensitive topic.

 Instead, consider humor to be a tool to make you both loosen up and feel more comfortable discussing a solution.
 Read the opposing party, and use your best judgment to decide if humor is something they would appreciate.
 Sometimes, that's all it takes to end an argument and turn it into a constructive conversation.